Our Story

 But our game needed a name.

 Initially it was just going to be "Ou est Le Poulet", but turns out most of the English can't spell French.
-So we went back to the drawing board.
+Back to the drawing board.

 To kick things off, we organised three games just for singles.